Academic Programs for Incoming First-Year Students

 Careers in music are not necessarily the goal of students attending the Eastern U.S. Music Camp.
 The experience is one that will be remembered and valued throughout life in any career.
 Highly individualized instruction in a friendly atmosphere is stressed by the professional, nationally known staff.
 Students attend from throughout the U.S. During the 2013 Season, students attended from: Spain, Italy, Germany, Great Britain, France, Brazil, Guetemala, Singapore, Japan, China, Canada, and Colombia.

 See the EasternUSMusicCamp.com

 Young Writers' Workshop

-Open to boys and girls entering grades 6–12, sponsored by Colgate University and directed by Colgate employees.
+Open to young people entering grades 6–12 in the fall.
+Sponsored by Colgate University and directed by Colgate employees.

-The Young Writers’ Workshop is an intensive, non-residential workshop for middle and high school students who have a passion for writing.
-The workshop provides, for five full days, a stimulating and supportive environment in which young writers think, imagine, and discover new ideas through the act of writing, and share those ideas with other talented writers with similar interests.
+The Young Writers’ Workshop is an intensive, non-residential day program for middle and high school students who have an interest in creative writing.
+The workshop provides, for five full days, a stimulating and supportive environment in which young writers think, imagine, and discover new ideas through the act of experimenting in poetry, fiction, and other genres of imagination and written expression.

 Young Writers work closely with certified teachers and college mentors in classrooms set by grade level.
 Three visiting writers set the tone with readings and activities based on a mix of different genres each year (fiction, poetry, screenwriting, graphic novels, etc.) start each day with readings of their published work, then lead the students in craft exercises.

-During the five days of the workshop, Young Writers participate in writing workshops and readings, as well as a variety of sports and recreational activities, including access to Colgate’s swimming pool and hiking trails.
+During the five days of the workshop, Young Writers participate in writing workshops and readings, as well as a variety of afternoon recreational activities, including access to Colgate’s swimming pool and hiking trails.